Helping you find the right answers

 How will fans travel to Bramley-Moore Dock?

 It is expected that more people would use public transport to attend games at Bramley-Moore Dock than is currently the case for Goodison Park.
-This is due to the proposed stadium being closer in proximity to the city centre (increasing the potential for fans walking) and being much better served by public transport.
-Sandhills station is located in close proximity to the stadium and discussions will be progressed with Liverpool City Council, Merseytravel and other transport groups throughout the stadium development process to maximise the number of fans visiting by public transport.
-A detailed parking strategy will also be developed to minimise impact on residents in the vicinity of the stadium.
+This is because of the proposed stadium being closer to the city centre (increasing the potential for fans walking) and being much better served by public transport.

 Sustainability and Technology